I Used to be a Catholic

 - The first is a period of Inquiry.
 During this stage candidates for baptism are invited to ask questions about the Church, share their own faith experiences, and decide whether they would like to continue or not.

 - The second stage is the Catechumenate, during which the candidate is introduced to liturgy, faith-life, and Tradition.

 - The third stage is the Enlightenment and Purification.
 This takes place during the Lenten season with intense prayer and study on the part of the individual as well as the parish community.
 It climaxes at the Easter Vigil with the sacraments of initiation--Baptism, Confirmation, and Holy Eucharist.

 - The fourth and final stage is the Post-Baptismal Catechesis (Mystagogia).
 This stage continues from Easter to Pentecost and focuses on the mysteries of Christ’s death and resurrection, and helps the newly baptized to develop a deeper understanding of their faith.

 Please contact Steve Shoulta, Director of RCIA at [email protected]or 270-534-9000 for more information about RCIA.

 Welcome to Saint Thomas More!

 Below is the form to complete to register your family with the parish.
 The form is a "family" form in that only one form is needed for each household and it includes information for each member of your household.
-Once you complete the form, simply select the submit button and the parish secretary will receive it.
-Once we receive your form, you will be contacted by our welcome committee.
+Once you complete the form, save it and email it to [email protected] Once we receive your form, you will be contacted by our welcome committee.